WE EXIST TO CRAFT GREAT WINE, SHARE ADVENTURES & MAKE A DIFFERENCE. IT'S ABOUT WHAT WE ALL HAVE IN COMMON.

 We believe that people should be in touch with what they consume.
 They should be conscious of the origins of products and understand their impact on the world from farm to table.
 We started Cape Venture Wine Co. & Lubanzi not only to share the beauty of South Africa and its wine & make a difference in the lives of those who live and work on South Africa's wine farms, but also, to make our world more globally conscious - connecting our consumers with the people 10,000 miles away whose very hands cultivate our wine.
 We strive to always be optimistic about the future and transparent in the way we conduct ourselves.
 We hope every consumer feels connected to South Africa through each and every bottle of our wine they purchase.

-We've pledged 50% of our profits to back the Pebbles Project, an NGO that works with the low-income families who live and work on South Africa's wine farms.
+Most importantly though, we’re happy to call ourselves a social enterprise.
+We've pledged 50% of our net profits to back the Pebbles Project, an NGO that works with the low-income families who live and work on South Africa's wine farms.
 They focus on growing families by providing resources and improving access to health & high-quality education, allowing families to realize a horizon for success in life that extends far beyond their current view.

 onward & upward